TeachingOW/mic1/Readme.md

-The code is orginally from the book
+The code is originally from the text book

 You can run the program using the binary release (https://github.com/khalefa-ow/mic1/releases/tag/v1)